mgleeming/synthedia/README.md

                             applying a randomly intensity scaling factor to adjacent scans.
 A value of 0 indicates no randomness.
                             A value of 100 indicates high spray instability.
+      --ms1_ppm_error_mean MS1_PPM_ERROR_MEAN
+                            The mean value of a Gaussian distribution from which PPM errors for MS1 precursors will be drawn.
+This value can be negative.
+Setting both
+                            ms1_ppm_error_mean, and ms1_ppm_error_stdev to 0
+                            equates to perfect mass accuracy.
+      --ms1_ppm_error_stdev MS1_PPM_ERROR_STDEV
+                            The standard deviation of a Gaussian distribution from which PPM errors for MS1 precursors will be drawn.
+                            Setting both ms1_ppm_error_mean and
+                            ms1_ppm_error_stdev to 0 equates to perfect mass accuracy.
+      --ms2_ppm_error_mean MS2_PPM_ERROR_MEAN
+                            The mean value of a Gaussian distribution from which PPM errors for MS2 fragments will be drawn.
+This value can be negative.
+Setting both ms1_ppm_error_mean, and ms1_ppm_error_stdev to 0 equates to perfect mass accuracy.
+      --ms2_ppm_error_stdev MS2_PPM_ERROR_STDEV
+                            The standard deviation of a Gaussian distribution from which PPM errors for MS2 fragments will be drawn.
+                            Setting both ms1_ppm_error_mean and
+                            ms1_ppm_error_stdev to 0 equates to perfect mass accuracy.

     Chromatography:
       --rt_peak_fwhm RT_PEAK_FWHM